 3. Bodmin Moor

-This is the highest area in whole Cornwall.
-The granite moorland is situated in northeastern part of the county.
-Inside the area you can find a few inland waters (pic.
+This is the highest area in the whole of Cornwall.
+The granite moorland is situated in the northeastern part of the county.
+Inside the area, you can find a few inland lakes (pic.
 17).

 4. Tamar Bridge

-Tamar Bridge is a major road bridge over the river Tamar between Cornwall and Devon.
-This 335 m long construction has been built in 1961 as an answer for demands of supplement the Saltash and Torpoint ferries, which could not cope the increasing motor traffic.
+Tamar Bridge is a major road bridge over the River Tamar between Cornwall and Devon.
+This 335 m long construction has been built in 1961 as an answer for demands to supplement the Saltash and Torpoint ferries, which could not cope with the increasing motor traffic.
 The Tamar Bridge is part of the Devon Expressway a major cross-country road from Exeter to Bodmin.

 Truro is the capital of Cornwall with at least 19k inhabitants.
-It’s good to visit the Cathedral when you stop there, however the object is good visible from the bypass also (pic .22).
+It’s good to visit the Cathedral when you stop there, however the object is well visible from the bypass also (pic .22).

 7. Lizard Point

-Lizard Point is worth to see, beause this is the southernmost part of the british mainland.
-Moreover if you like to star gaze you choose one of the best place in the UK.
-Especially the southern sky is almost free of artifical lightning!
+Lizard Point is worth to see, because this is the southernmost part of the British mainland.
+Moreover, if you like to stargaze you choose one of the best places in the UK.
+Especially the southern sky is almost free of artificial lightning!

 The Lizard Point is also the starting point for many ships for their ocean passage.
-Around this extreme south place in Britain you can find also white lighthouse, YHA Lizard Youth Hostel and beautiful cliffs.
+Around this extreme south place in Britain, you can find also a white lighthouse, YHA Lizard Youth Hostel, and beautiful cliffs.

 To be continued…